Thiruvananthapuram district: History

 The city of Thiruvananthapuram features several landmarks with regards to ancient tradition, folklore, and literature.
 Several other locations in the district feature similar landmarks.
 The Chera dynasty governed the area of Malabar Coast between Kanyakumari in the south to Kasaragod in the north.
 This included Palakkad Gap, Coimbatore, Salem, and Kolli Hills.
-The region around Coimbatore served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
-The southernmost region of present-day Malabar coast (the coastal belt between Kanyakumari and Kollam) was under the Ay dynasty, who were related to, and officially feudatories of the Cheras.
+The region around Coimbatore served as the eastern entrance to the Palakkad Gap, the mountain pass that is the principal trade route between the Malabar Coast and Tamil Nadu.
+The southernmost region of present-day Malabar coast (the coastal belt between Kanyakumari and Kollam) was ruled by the Ay dynasty, who were related to, and officially feudatories of the Cheras.
 The Ay Dynasty (later known as the Venad Dynasty and finally the Thiruvithamkur Dynasty), followed by the Nannan Dynasty (later known as the Mushika dynasty and finally the Kolathiri dynasty), were the two oldest and most important lineages of the Velir clan, who had very frequent intermarriages with the Cheras, Cholas, and the Pandyas.

 Present-day Thiruvananthapuram city, district, and Kanyakumari district, were ruled by the Ay dynasty during ancient and medieval ages, which was a Tamil kingdom based in the southernmost part of Indian Subcontinent.
 Ay kingdom had experienced attacks and conquests by Cholas and Pandyas in various periods.
-Later it became a part of Venad in late middle ages, which was eventually expanded as the powerful kingdom of Travancore in 18th century CE.
+Later it became a part of Venad in late Middle Ages, which was eventually expanded as the powerful kingdom of Travancore in 18th century CE.
 The Tamil-Dravidian kind of architecture is also found in Padmanabhaswamy temple, which makes it distinct from the architectural style of temples in Kerala in general.

 In 1684, during the regency of Umayamma Rani, the English East India Company acquired a sandy spit of land at Anchuthengu, near Varkala on the sea coast about 32 km north of Thiruvananthapuram city, with a view to erecting a factory and fortifying it.
 The location had earlier been frequented by the Dutch, then by the British.
 It was from here that the English gradually extended their diplomacy to other parts of Travancore.